 Nikki Ame: Classic Japanese Cinnamon Candy

-Nikki Ame (ニッキ飴) Candy
+Nikki Ame (ニッキ飴)

-In its name, the word “Ame (飴, アメ)” stands for hard candy, while “Nikki (ニッキ)” is the Japanese word for cinnamon.
-Thus, Nikki Ame is the classic Japanese cinnamon candy with a hard texture.
+In its name, the word “Ame (飴, アメ)” stands for “hard candy”, while “Nikki (ニッキ)” is the word for “cinnamon”.
+Thus, Nikki Ame is a Japanese cinnamon candy with a hard texture.

 Ingredients and Calories

-According to that, with 390 kcal per 100 grams, the Kasugai Seika’s classic Nikki Ame is a simple hard candy consisting of sugar, starch syrup, salt, caramel, cinnamon extract, and spices.
+According to that, with 390 kcal per 100 grams, this hard candy consists of sugar, starch syrup, salt, caramel, cinnamon extract, and spices.